xieruishen/RayTracer/reports/report.md

 float discr = B * B - 4 * A * C;

 if(discr < 0)
+  retval = false;
+else{
+  float sqrtdiscr = sqrtf(discr);
+  float t0 = (-B + sqrtdiscr)/(2);
+  float t1 = (-B - sqrtdiscr)/(2);

+  if(t0 > t1)
+    t0 = t1;

+  if((t0 > 0.001f) && (t0 < *t)){
+    *t = t0;
+    retval = true;
+  }else
-  return false;
+    retval = false;
-else
+}

-  return true;
+return retval;
+}

 ```
+After calculating the discriminant, if the discriminant is negative, since there are no real roots,return false in that case as the ray misses the sphere.
+All the other cases, return true as it implies that one or two intersections exists.
+In the code above, t represents the distance between the start of the ray and the point on the incidentRayCamera   intersects.
+Putting conditionals allows us to get solution with smaller magnitude, implying that it is the point of intersection.

 #### Rectangle
 We used the slab method to calculate the intersection of a ray with the cube.
 In the slab method, we flatten out the cube and check if the ray falls within the bounding lines as shown in the diagram below.

 ![Rectangle](https://github.com/xieruishen/ThinkRayTracer/blob/master/reports/image/Rectangle.jpg)

 To determine if it’s a hit or a miss, first, we calculate t1 and t2 using only the x coordinates.
 Let the minimum of t1 and t2 be tnear and the maximum be tfar.
 We can then calculate t1 and t2 using the y coordinates, but tnear is only updated if the minimum of t1 and t2 is greater than the previous tnear and tfar is only updated if the maximum of t1 and t2 is lesser than the previous tfar.
 After these two rounds of calculations are done if tnear > tfar then we know that the ray does not intersect with the cube.
+Below is an example dealing with the the slab in x planes.

 ```
 if (xd==0 && (xo<minCubeX || xo>maxCubeX))